CEFNS Undergraduate Research and Design Symposium

 students to create posters for the poster sessions.
 Posters should be designed

-to be pinned or velcroed on a large display board (no tri-fold poster boards).
+to be Velcroed on a large display board (no tape, pins or tri-fold poster boards).

 For consistency and convenience, we recommend that you download and take